geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " And here a youth, in combat tried and prov'd,

-" Her love deserving, and by her beloved :
+" Her love deserving, and by her beloved:

 " Then why, since fair Spinthera at thy side 590